k98kurz/merkle/readme.md

 # Merkle Structures

 This is a simple-to-use implementation of the concept of Merklized data structures, e.g. the Merkle Tree and the Merkle Mountain Range.
-There is a single main class, `merkleasy.Tree`, three error classes, and two configuration functions.
+There is are several main classes: `merkleasy.Tree`; three error classes; and two configuration functions.
 See the Usage section for details.
 This uses sha256 as the default hash algorithm, but it can use any in theory.

-This package uses a virtual machine for proof verification: proofs are created in a bytecode form, and the bytecode is then fed through a virtual machine with three registers (left, right, and final).
+This package uses a virtual machine for proof verification: proofs are created in a bytecode form, and the bytecode is then fed through a virtual machine with several registers: left, right, path, bit, final, size, and return.

 # Status